equinor/sdp-omnia/README.md

 1. Make sure the Azure Key Vault is created
 2. Create and populate `.env` from `env.template`
-3. Bootstrap AKS with additional dependencies `./bootstrap.azcli`
+3. Bootstrap AKS with additional dependencies `./bootstrap.sh`
+4. Further updates should be done to the ARM templates.
+The CI will automatically apply updates when comitting so make sure you commit to dev before merging into prod.

 ## How-to's